vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 If you successfully run the bookmarklet, you will see a pop-up that says, "Bookmarklet is working."

 Going back to Eruda, you can create a bookmarklet for Eruda to run on this website by following the same steps.
-The only different thing is the URL or the JavaScript code.
+The only different thing is the JavaScript code.

 You can find the JavaScript code for the Eruda bookmarklet on GitHub, [liriliri/eruda](https://github.com/liriliri/eruda).